 1, 2 and 3 startups for Nora Dempsey, National Medal of Innovation 2021

 Nora Dempsey is one of the four winners of National Medal for Innovation 2021 awarded by CNRS.
 Nora Dempsey, born in Ireland, has gained an international recognition for her research in Grenoble on high-performance micro-magnets.
-Nora Dempsey has created two startups with Linksium, and has started the emergence of a third in the process of maturation.
+Nora Dempsey has created one startups with Linksium, has supplied a technology to second startup and has started the emergence of a third in the process of maturation.
 Discover a full interview about her amazing journey !

 - MAGIA DIAGNOSTICS: